vendia/examples/features/share/notifications/success-notification/aws-firehose/README.md

 * Completed the setup in accordance with this [README.md](../../README.md)
 * AWS account with enough access to create firehose and adding subscription for SNS
 * AWS CLI v2.8.7 Note: Versions are not hard requirement but could potentially cause issues.
-* Basic knowledge of AWS firehose, S3, and IAM.
+* Basic knowledge of Amazon Kinesis Data Firehose, S3, and IAM.
 * A firehose delivery stream created with Source: `Direct Put` and Destination: `Amazon S3`.
 A working policy sample can be found [here](firehose-policy-sample.json).
 The Vendia source ARN in the Json file can be found in step 4.

 ## UI Setup